cjhang/notes/Study/Interferometers/casa.md

 Operates on the 2D time-freq plane for each baseline and correlation.
 For a given baseline with certain correlation, it will first average visibility through the time to get an averaged spectrum.
 And then fitting the band-shape by straight line or polynomial.
 The RFI spikes can be detected by the sigma clip based on the fitted band-shape.

-Checking how the `TFCrop` works (It is wise to check baselines separately)
+Checking how the `TFCrop` works (It is faster to check baselines separately)

 ```python
 #>> manual testing